nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 <input type="hidden" autofocus>
 # Updates to Version 0.8

-* Timeline now provides a buffer at each end.
+* The ends of the timeline now have some additional padding.
 * When applying a color palette threshold, the color range can now be clamped or squashed.
 * Animated zoom effect disabled when using Firefox.